jane-pyc/OpenMeta/README.md

 ## Licensing & provenance note

-See `THIRD_PARTY_NOTICES.md` for third-party license/provenance notes.

 In particular, the **gLM** software (Hwang et al., 2024) is distributed under a Harvard academic license that prohibits redistribution.
-Accordingly, this repository does **not** include any gLM source code or derivative works.
+Accordingly, this repository does not include or redistribute any files copied from the upstream gLM repository.
+See `THIRD_PARTY_NOTICES.md` for details.

 ## Usage